imvenx/arcanedocs/guide/unity/get-started/get-started.md

 If you want to start an Arcanepad Project in Unity from scratch you need to follow this steps, otherwise you can download the starter repo and skip this part.

-### 1. Get the SDK
-Download the arcanepad-unity-sdk unity package from this link: https://github.com/imvenx/arcanepad-unity-sdk/releases and import it in your unity project

-### 2. Add Natvie Web Sockets
+### 1. Add Native Web Sockets package
 Select "Add package by git url" and add this to the url
 ```
 https://github.com/endel/NativeWebSocket.git#upm
 ```

-### 3. Add Newtonsoft
+### 2. Add Newtonsoft package
 Select "Add package by name" and write this on the name:
 ```
 com.unity.nuget.newtonsoft-json
 ```

+### 3. Get the SDK
+Download the arcanepad-unity-sdk unity package from this link: https://github.com/imvenx/arcanepad-unity-sdk/releases and import it in your unity project

 ### 4. Set compression format to disabled
 On `Edit -> Project Settings -> Player -> WebGL settings -> Publishing Settings` set `Comperssion format` to `disabled`